Find out more here: http://www.angelfire.com/stars4/kswiesner/fiction2a.html (Angelfire II Quartet)

 Sapphire Stephenson married, had a child—and divorced—before she was out of her teens.
 But starting out life with a newborn and a mother who refused to understand why she couldn’t forgive her cheating, abusive husband, she’d taken the only jobs she’d been able to get, ending up as a bartender in a rough biker joint on Staten Island.
 Sapphire is certain of two things: That being a good role model for her daughter is the most important thing in her life…and that there isn’t a man alive worth any loyalty.
 The dudes who come through the bar have no respect for–let alone interest in– anything that isn’t transitory with the women around them.
 William Decker, long-time patron of the bar, close friend of its owner and now head of security, is the one exception to the rule she’s observed.
 He intrigues her the way no other man ever has.
 But is even he capable of more than promises in the dark that he’ll break without regret by the morning light?

-Promises in the Dark Excerpt 1
+Promises in the Dark Exclusive Excerpt (not available anywhere else!)
+2

 © Karen Wiesner